How to Fix a Hole in a Door Step-by-Step

 6. Paint and Admire Your Handiwork

 Use matching paint to cover up any inconsistencies or signs of repair.
 Use your brush to apply an even layer of paint over the hole.
-Let the paint dry for a couple of hours and apply another coat.
+Let the paint dry for a couple of hours, and apply another coat.
 For best results, go for two to four coats, with adequate drying time between each.
-Once fully dried, enjoy your fine handiwork.
+Once it’s thoroughly dried, enjoy your fine handiwork.

 How Much Does It Cost to Fix a Hole in a Door?

 The cost to repair a door depends on the extent of the damage.
 Average labor costs for a local door repair company run between $40 and $90 per hour.
-If you contact a local handyperson instead, you'll pay less, at $30 to $40 per hour.
+If you contact a handyperson in your area instead, you'll pay less, at $30 to $40 per hour.
 All in, fixing a large hole or crack costs $50 to $100 when you hire a pro.

 DIY vs. Hiring a Pro

-Repairing a hole in an interior door is a DIY-friendly project, so you can save yourself some money on door repair costs by doing the work yourself.
-If you don’t have the time to repair your interior door, or you don’t feel comfortable handling the tools necessary, hiring an expert will ensure a smooth, professional finish that will completely hide the fact that there was ever a hole in your door.
+Repairing a hole in an interior door is a DIY-friendly project, so you can save some money on door repair costs by doing the work yourself.
+If you don’t have the time to repair your interior door or feel uncomfortable handling the necessary tools, hiring an expert will ensure a professional finish—as if there was never a hole in the first place.

 Frequently Asked Questions

-Most pros use wood putty to fill in any holes in a stained wood door since attempting to match new stain to old stain—even using stainable wood filler—is so difficult.
-Start by buying a wood putty that is similar in color to your stained wood door and blend different colors of putty together if needed.
+Most pros use wood putty to fill in holes in a stained wood door since attempting to match new stain to old stain—even using stainable wood filler—is difficult.
+Start by buying a wood putty similar in color to your stained wood door and blend different colors of putty if needed.
 For larger holes, it might be a better idea to replace the hollow core door, as hiding the hole will prove to be a challenge.
-You could also fix the hole using spray foam and spackle, and then paint your entire door for a fresh appearance.
+You could also fix the hole with spray foam and spackle and then paint your entire door for a fresh appearance.

 Need professional help with your project?